-Consent Store: The consent store is a data store that holds the customers' consent in the form of a 'digital token' to allow a TPSP to initiate the payment request.
-The token is passed to the TPSP from the PSP and references the Payer's authorisation for that specific payment request.
+The auth token is held in the form of a 'digital token' which allows a TPSP to initiate a payment request on behalf of the customer.
+The token is passed to the TPSP from the PSP and references the payer's authorisation for that specific payment request.

 Directory Look Up: The directory look-up is a function that looks up the master database to get the reference data necessary to make and route payments.
-Examples of reference data include: Sort Code, Overlay level reference data, CASS account transfers and customer reference data, PSP and TPSP endpoints, roles and certificates.
+Examples of reference data include Sort Code, Overlay level reference data, CASS account transfers and customer reference data, PSP and TPSP endpoints, roles and certificates.